With Hacker-Pschorr at Oktoberfest

-Be it a dark beer, amber or blond, the Oktoberfest beer has always been some very special stuff.
-The balanced flavor with malt aroma and a tangy, bitter note give it a distinctive taste.
-The beer must have at least 13.5% original gravity, which gives it 5.7% alcohol by volume.
-But why is there even a special Oktoberfest beer?
+The Oktoberfest beer has always been considered an exceptional brew.
+The balanced flavour with malt aroma and tangy, bitter notes give it a distinctive taste.
+The beer is required to have at least 13.5% original gravity, which gives it a 5.7% alcohol by volume.